Ensure trust with CEO reputation

 2. The own status quo as CEO

 A clear positioning is important.
 Think about how and who you really are.
-What values are essential to you and what is important to you in general when working with other people.
+What values are important to you and what is important to you in general when working with other people.
 How authentic are you?
 How consciously are you a role model and live up to values and rules?
-Do you demand from your employees things you are not prepared to give yourself?
+Do you demand from your employees things that you yourself are not ready to give?
 From this, you can develop a clear positioning for yourself as a CEO.

 3. The status quo of the value system in the corporate culture